monome/docs/serialosc/troubleshooting.md

 If your grid or arc is not being detected when you plug into your Windows machine (but it is showing the light burst indicating its receiving power over USB), here are a few things to try.

-1. If you don't have iTunes installed on your device, you might be missing Bonjour, which Max uses to communicate with OSC and networked devices.
+1. If you're using Max/MSP and don't have iTunes installed on your device, you might be missing Bonjour, which Max uses to communicate with OSC and networked devices.
 To remedy, please install [Bonjour Print Services](http://support.apple.com/kb/DL999).
 2. The [beta version of serialosc 1.4.1](https://github.com/monome/serialosc/releases/download/v1.4.1/serialosc-1.4.2-pre.exe.zip) might improve connectivity.
 3. Try starting serialosc manually from the Services program.
 If you see `Error 1075`, you might need to [tweak your registry](https://llllllll.co/t/trouble-setting-up-monome/7001/5).
-4. You may need to manually install the FTDI VCP driver, which you get get [here](https://ftdichip.com/drivers/vcp-drivers/).
+4. If you have [a grid made before 2021](https://monome.org/docs/grid/editions/), you may need to manually install the FTDI VCP driver, which you get get [here](https://ftdichip.com/drivers/vcp-drivers/).